Fawzia94/EDA_TripAdvisor/Writeup.md

 # Abstract

 The goal of this project was to know Hotel rating around the world in order to help plan your trip in Perfect way.
-I worked with data provided by TripAdvisor last updated on (2020-08-06), Which has a lot of features to do analysis by EDA to explore a great hotel and how to catch the good price!
+I worked with data provided by TripAdvisor last updated on (2020-08-06), Which has a lot of features to do analysis by Exploratory Data Analysis EDA
+to explore a great hotel and how to catch the good price!

 # Design